Do you want a cookie?

 Plant vegetables, herbs and flowers in your cottage garden

 When choosing vegetable plants, herbs and flowers in the bed, you are quite free and you can choose according to your wishes.
 Instead of growing only ornamental plants, however, you will benefit from turning your cottage garden into a kitchen garden.
 Plan the beds in a mixed culture and pay attention to your plants' needs for light, water and nutrients.
 What works well, however, depends a bit on your garden soil and climate.
-In our encyclopedia, you can look up the requirements of your chosen crops.
 In addition to tips on soil, light and nutrient requirements, you will also find good and bad plant neighbors.

 To give you an idea of how your cottage garden could be structured, we have created a digital bed plan as a template.
 We have chosen crops that are particularly easy to care for and well suited for beginners.
 The layout is quite classic: four beds with an element in the middle, where the paths cross.
 The four beds are cultivated in a four-unit crop rotation.
 Therefore, there is one bed each for weak growers, medium growers and strong growers.
 The fourth bed is planted with green manure to maintain soil fertility.